betaflight/betaflight.com/docs/wiki/guides/archive/Gyro-And-Dterm-Filtering-Recommendations-3-1.md

 Resonance is a definite 'noise' peak at a specific frequency.
 It really isn't random noise at all, it's a sine wave type pattern in the black box traces, and a definite tall peak in the spectrum.
 Generally it is at prop resonance frequency, or less commonly at the natural resonant frequency of (say) a loose or flexy arm or excessively soft motor mount.
 The resonant frequency does not change much with motor rpm, but may be triggered at specific rpm.
 The more aggressive your PIDs, the faster responding the ESCs and motors, the flexier the frame and the motor mounts, the bigger and stronger this resonance will be.

 Resonant peaks are best dealt with using a notch filter at the exact resonant point.
 When prop resonance is triggered, the frequency is relatively focused around the natural resonant frequency of the props.
 This can happen at idle, or at certain rpm points, or just be there all the time randomly.
-The props can resonate at nearby frequencies too, just not as well as the dead centre of their resonant point, so the peak can be wide or narrow.
+The props can resonate at nearby frequencies too, just not as well as the dead center of their resonant point, so the peak can be wide or narrow.

 If there is a dominant peak, the auto setting filters being developed for 3.2 may be able to find that automatically.